 4. Eligibility for Employment

-This section addresses an applicant’s ability to work in the United States legally.
+This section addresses whether a potential employee is legally eligible to work in the United States.
 It also addresses whether an applicant can work overtime and night shifts and has reliable transportation to work.

 This section includes spaces for applicants to list high school, university, or college degrees, training in other educational facilities, or specific online courses they’ve completed.